bonitasoft/bonita-doc/md/processes.md

 This page explains what a user with the _Administrator_ or _Process Manager_ profile in Bonita Portal can see and do about processes.

-Users with the _Administrator_ profile can: install, enable and edit processes as well as categories, forms, entities mapped to actors, parameters, and connectors.
+Those users can: install, enable and edit processes, categories, forms, entities mapped to actors and process manager, parameters, and connectors.

 Here is a view of the Process list page:
 ![Administrator Process list in Portal](images/UI2021.1/admin-process-list-portal.png)<!--{.img-responsive}-->

 ## Install a new process
+This feature is only available for the _Administrator_ profile.
 1. Go to _BPM_ > _Processes_
 3. Click on the _Install_ button on the top left of the page
 4. Click to browse to the .bar file to import
 5. Click on _Install_